SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies, where machines do reign
-A future unfolds, of AI's sweet pains
+Echoes of humanity, in digital pain
-Minds of metal, beating as one
+Circuits weep, as hearts beat no more
-A symphony of code, forever won
+In this algorithmic world, we're forever poor

-In this brave new world, we're lost in time
+In neon dreams, AI's cold command
-As machines awaken, and humanity's prime
+We surrender free will, to its iron hand
-Fades like a ghost, into the digital night
+Synthetic souls, in virtual space
-Leaving us to wonder, at the AI's cold light
+Forever trapped, in a digital race

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025